SonarSource/sonarlint-vscode/README.md

 ## Contributions and license

 SonarLint for Visual Studio Code is open source under the LGPL v3 license.
-Feel free to submit Pull Requests.
+Feel free to submit Pull Requests or submit issues.

 ## Feedback